 Since our inception, we have not recognized any revenue and have incurred operating losses and negative cash flows from our operations.
 We have not yet commercialized any product and we do not expect to generate revenue from sales of any products for several years, if at all.
-From our inception through March 31, 2024, we funded our operations primarily through capital contributions from the holders of PKLP and the proceeds obtained through the Business Combination and related private placement financing.
+From our inception through June 30, 2024, we funded our operations primarily through capital contributions from the holders of PKLP, the proceeds obtained through the Business Combination and related private placement financing, and an underwritten public offering and registered direct offering in June 2024.